The French language is rhythmic, mellifluous, a treat to the ear… if spoken correctly.

 The general rule is: if the double L follows any vowel except I, it is pronounced as an L.

 The other part of the rule, how the double L sounds after the letter I, is nowhere near so clear cut.

 Surely you know how to say fille – fee-yeu?
-Why don’t other words with similar spelling, such as mille and ville follow the rule?
+Why don’t other words with similar spelling in French, such as mille and ville follow the rule?

 Rather than search any dictionary for the answers to this question, you may need this handy tutorial.